 Nandy Senoc, FPOP Executive Director, said, “It’s high time for society to finally put aside fears and embarrassment about this topic and declare openly – as the majority of Filipinos, together – that RH is OK, that it’s responsible.”

 “When youth and women are empowered, there will be no teen pregnancies, no early marriages, no unwanted pregnancies, or abortions.
 When women are well informed, the fight against poverty is already halfway won,” he added.

 DKT Philippines is a foundation that has been promoting family planning in the Philippines since 1991 when it pioneered the mass distribution of condoms through social marketing of the Trust brand.
 It is affiliated with DKT International, Washington, DC-based non-profit organization that works in 29 developing countries worldwide to make affordable contraceptive choices and education on RH available to all.

-The Family Planning Organization of the Philippines (FPOP) is a provider of quality sexual and reproductive health (SRH) services to all Filipinos especially the poor and marginalized, socially excluded and underserved groups or populations.
-It operates clinics, partnering with other clinics and/or facilities for referrals conducts outreach clinics and partners with community-based distributors and volunteers.
+The Family Planning Organization of the Philippines (FPOP) is a provider of quality sexual and reproductive health (SRH) services to all Filipinos especially the poor and marginalized, socially excluded, and underserved groups or populations.
+It operates clinics, partners with other clinics and/or facilities for referrals conducts outreach clinics, and partners with community-based distributors and volunteers.